PANTSU PROPHET

 *Suggestions for my Miko List! (although I only add entries when I've finished the piece of media, so it might take some time to add your suggestion)

 I don't claim to be an expert about anything I say.
 I only speak from my own understanding, research, experience, and interpretation.
 I try to make that my own limitations transparent but I sometimes mess up.
 There may be misinformed or inconsistent parts of my writing, and I'd love those to be pointed out.
 And for more debatable matters, I've changed my mind or added nuance to my opinion about all kinds of stuff in the past, so feel free to seek out a dialogue if you want to.
 I might be convinced and change my view, and even if I don't, it's always valuable to hear opposing opinions.
-Feedback of the "kys pedo/nazi" variety will of course be ignored.
+Feedback of the "kys pedo/nazi/libcuck/etc." variety will of course be ignored.